-A homophonic texture consists of a main melodic line with additional voices or parts at the same time that serves as a harmonic accompaniment.
-A good example of this in pop songs is a vocal melody with additional harmonies added to it.
+A homophonic texture consists of a central melodic line with additional voices or parts simultaneously serving as a harmonic accompaniment.
+An excellent example of this in pop songs is a vocal melody with additional harmonies.

-Each part is singing the same lyrics and has the same rhythm, but each part has a slightly different melody.
+Each part sings the same lyrics and has the same rhythm, but each part has a slightly different melody.
 These pieces are then combined to create one harmonically rich vocal sound.

 Take a listen to “Driver’s License” by Olivia Rodrigo.
-During the bridge, different harmonies are stacked together to create a rich vocal texture.
+Different harmonies are stacked during the bridge to create a rich vocal texture.

 The use of homophony is something I see many young producers skimp on in their music, and I understand, I certainly did too.
-It’s understandable because when we listen to music we’re often not picking out every single harmony because those parts are doing their job!
+It’s understandable because when we listen to music, we’re often not picking out every harmony because those parts are doing their job!

 They are meant to add texture to the vocals without being super noticeable.
-However, especially if you are producing pop or electronic music, the use of homophonic texture is crucial to getting the rich vocal sound you hear in those genres.
+However, mainly if you are producing pop or electronic music, homophonic texture is crucial to getting the rich vocal sound you hear in those genres.

 Adding or subtracting homophonic textures in your vocal arrangement can create stronger dynamics throughout your music, much like adding or subtracting instruments.

 To go back to the “Drivers License” example, in the first half of the song, it feels softer and more intimate because we are hearing just the main vocal.
-As the instruments’ dynamics increase during the bridge, however, those additional harmonies are added to make the vocals feel like they have increased in dynamics as well.
+As the instruments’ dynamics increase during the bridge, however, those additional harmonies are added to make the vocals feel like they have increased in dynamics.